 Creating immersive and interactive VR experiences introduces a new set of physiological, ergonomic, and technical challenges.
 How do you move comfortably in VR?
 How do you get the most performance out of mobile hardware?

-Daydream Elements is a collection of tech demos that showcase principles and best practices for developing high-quality VR experiences.
+Daydream Elements is a collection of Unity tech demos that showcase principles and best practices for developing high-quality VR experiences.
 The core mechanics in each demo are built to be easily configurable and reusable for your own applications.

 Elements currently covers the following VR principles:

 Elements is available both as an Android app on the Play Store and as an open source project on GitHub.

 When crafting VR applications, it is often important to let the player to move around their virtual environment.
 Techniques for enabling navigating a VR environment are referred to as locomotion.
 There are a variety of different ways to achieve effective locomotion, each with their own set of tradeoffs.

 Teleportation is locomotion technique for apps using first-person perspective that allows the user to near-instaneously move to a target location.
 This technique reduces the simulator sickness that many users feel when the virtual camera moves.